pr4deepkumar/ai-resume-analyzer/README.md

 ---

-## ⚠️ Disclaimer
+## Disclaimer

 This is a project using OpenAI's GPT.
-Please ensure proper anonymization and data handling for production use.
+Please ensure proper anonymization and handling of API keys.